joekleinsorge/blog/content/about.md

 ## Me

 Hey there, as you have already guessed, I'm Joe and this is my site.
 I’m happiest when I am working with passionate and principled people on things that matter.

 ### Occupation

 I started out racking and stacking servers in the data center, then began automating the deployment and management of those servers and fell in love with it.
 I then moved into virtualization and IT Operations automation for awhile.
-Eventually falling into the world of [DevOps](https://www.easyaslinux.com/wp-content/uploads/2019/02/download-715x1024.png) and have been there since.
+Eventually falling into the world of [DevOps](https://www.easyaslinux.com/wp-content/uploads/2019/02/download-715x1024.png) and cloud and have been there since.

 ### How to connect with me?